MadeSuryawan/backend/docs/CONFIGURATION.md

 )
 ```

+## In-Memory Cache Fallback (Zero-Configuration)

+The in-memory cache fallback is a **zero-configuration** feature.
+It is automatically enabled if the application fails to connect to the Redis server on startup.
+There are no specific environment variables or settings to configure it.

 ## Environment Variables

 Configure the application by setting environment variables.
 The variables are prefixed based on the configuration class they belong to.